DamianPacanowski/PositionSet/README.md

 two type of number , separated by a dot . form the coordinates of the encoded letters in chain

 'chain'
-a combination of characters, numbers, letters that create a chain of networks
+a combination of characters, numbers, letters that create a chain of network stam for coding moment

+'string'
+any text you want to encode, no breaks, standard ro 32 string